deeputech/deeputech.github.io/_posts/2020-01-23-memory-management-in-jvm.md

 Now that we are clear about how memory is organized let's see how the most important parts of it are used when a program is executed.

-Let's use the below Java program, the code is not optimized for correctness hence ignore issues like unnecessary intermediatory variables, improper modifiers and such, the focus is to visualize stack and heap memory usage.
+Let's use the below Java program, the code is not optimized for correctness hence ignore issues like unnecessary intermediatory variables, improper modifiers, and such, the focus is to visualize stack and heap memory usage.

 ```java
 class Employee {